moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 --------------------------------

 | The MoveIt Task Constructor framework helps break down complex planning tasks to multiple interdependent subtasks.
-| The MTC framework uses MoveIt to solve the subtasks and a common interface, based on MoveIt's PlanningScene, is used to pass solution hypotheses between stages.
+| The MTC framework uses MoveIt to solve the subtasks.
+Information from the subtasks are passes through the InterfaceState object.

 MTC Stages
 -----------